govau/notify-client-java/DOCUMENTATION.md

 #### reference (optional)

 A unique identifier.
-This reference can identify a single unique notification or a batch of multiple notifications.
+This reference can identify a single unique notification or a batch of notifications.

 ```
 String reference='STRING';